University College Dublin

 Recommended reading: Top questions on becoming a Qualified Financial Adviser (QFA)

-On successful completion of this programme and on attaining the recognised professional QFA designation, you will be able to:
+On successful completion of this programme and on attaining the industry valued professional QFA designation and the European Financial Advisor™ designation (only with IOB), you will be able to:

 Provide competent advice to consumers regarding the various loan offerings available, the process involved and the implications of these offerings to consumers